Exploring the limits of no backward in time signalling: Discussion

-In the context of two-party pre- and post-selected quantum states with indefinite relative timing, the NBTS condition exactly characterises the special set of cases corresponding to process matrices \cite{Oreshkov2012}.
+In the context of two-party two-time quantum states with indefinite relative timing, the NBTS condition exactly characterises the special set of cases corresponding to process matrices \cite{Oreshkov2012}.
 Furthermore, the correlations achievable by such states are identical to those achievable classically\footnote{Note that the correlations are classical for the situation considered here, where Alice and Bob's measurements occur before their transformations.
-However, process matrices do lead to non-classical correlations in the situation where Alice and Bob perform measurements based upon their inputs.}.
+However, process matrices do lead to non-classical correlations in the situation where Alice and Bob perform transformations based upon their inputs.}.
+It has subsequently been shown \cite{purves2019} that for three or more parties, the NBTS conditions still characterise the linear two-time states (which also remain equivalent to process matrices) but now they can produce non-classical correlations.
+Thus it is a peculiarity of the two-party linear two-time states that they only yield classical correlations.

 For the case of indefinite relative timing, the NBTS conditions can be generalised straightforwardly to multiple parties.
 Given $N$ parties, with inputs $\textbf{x}=\{x_1, x_2, \ldots x_N\}$ and outputs $\textbf{a}=\{a_1, a_2, \ldots a_N\}$, we demand that each party's marginal probability distribution is independent of their input. i.e.